NextronSystems/thor-manual/signatures/ioc-types.rst

 This can also be used to define false positives, or reduce the score of well-known files and locations, by using negative scores.

+Filename IOCs are applied to _all_ fields of all objects that THOR encounters.

 Keywords
 --------